-The last update took place in 14 December 2022 and was submitted to the Audit Committee for supervision and evaluation.
-The Corporate Risk Map 2023 was submitted to the Board of Directors for approval at its meeting of 19 December 2022.
+The latest update took place on 14 December 2023 and was submitted to the Audit Committee for supervision and evaluation.
+The Corporate Risk Map 2024 was submitted to the Board of Directors for approval at its meeting on 27 February 2024.